-Chickpea and eggplant rice is a vegan version of the traditional lamb rice.
-It’s the perfect dish for a dinner party or gathering.
-Everyone will love it!
-It’s deliciously gratifying and gluten-free.
+Chickpea and eggplant rice is the vegan version of traditional lamb rice.
+It’s the perfect dish for a dinner party or family gathering.
+Everyone will love it — it’s deliciously gratifying and gluten-free.
 The tender eggplant and chickpeas combined with fluffy basmati rice create a wonderful texture.

 Garnished with crunchy nuts and scented with warm spices, this rice pairs beautifully with a herb salad or just natural yogurt.